FelixFourcolor/noteblock-generator/README.md

 For an example, see "frere jacques.json", which writes the Frere Jacques round in C major for 5 voices.
 And see the "Frere Jacques" world for the build result.

 ## Generation
-The generated structure of one voice looks something like this
+The generated structure of one voice looks like this
 ```
 x
 ↑